Robotsix-UAV/robotsix_px4_simulation/README.md

 The `robotsix_px4_simulation` package provides the following capabilities:

-- **Automatic PX4 Installation**: Clones and builds PX4-Autopilot and MicroXRCE-DDS Agent automatically during package build
 - **Action-Based Interface**: ROS2 action server interface for programmatic control of simulations
-- **Pre-Configured Models**: Ready-to-use quadcopter models with GPS or mocap sensors
+- **Pre-Configured Models**: Ready-to-use quadcopter models with GPS or mocap sensors (defined in xacro format)
 - **Process Management**: Proper handling of all simulation processes (Gazebo, PX4, MicroXRCE-DDS Agent)
+- **Flexible Deployment**: Docker support for easy deployment with pre-built PX4 and MicroXRCE-DDS Agent

 This package works in tandem with the `robotsix_px4_sim_interface` package, which defines the action interfaces and provides command-line tools.